List of all U-boats

 24 Oct 1942

-An unknown land-based aircraft attacked and seriously damaged the boat while she was hunting convoy ON 139.
-The boat aborted the convoy attack and went to a new area.
+An unidentified land-based aircraft attacked and seriously damaged the boat while she was hunting convoy ON-139.
+The boat abandoned the attack and moved to a new area.
 (Sources: Blair, vol 2, page 43.)

 10 Nov 1942

-At 14.30 hours, the inbound boat was attacked by a Whitley aircraft (502 Sqn RAF/G) about 15 nautical miles north-northwest of El Ferrol, Spain.
-The aircraft made a sharp turn to starboard to evade AA fire from the U-boat during the first approach and then turned again to attack from under half a mile with the front gunner returning fire.
-The AA gunners had not anticipated this maneuver and as they had opened fire too early their clips were empty when the Whitley attacked from the starboard beam and dropped six depth charges about 100 feet ahead of the U-boat.
-The explosions were too far away to cause damage, but machine gun fire from the rear gunner mortally wounded one crew member [Bootsmaat Josef Leisten].
+1430hrs, 15 miles NNW of El Ferrol, Spain, inbound: boat was attacked by a British Whitley (502 Sqn RAF/G).
+The aircraft made a sharp turn to starboard to evade AA fire from the U-boat during the first approach and then turned again to attack from less than half a mile with the front gunner returning fire.
+The AA gunners had not anticipated this maneouver, and as they had opened fire too early their clips were empty as the Whitley attacked from the starboard beam and dropped six depth charges about 100ft (30m) ahead of the boat.
+The explosions were too far away to cause damage, but machine gun fire from the rear gunner mortally wounded one man [Bootsmaat Josef Leisten].
 U-620 escaped further attacks by crash diving immediately afterwards.
 (Sources: KTB U-620, ADM 199/1783)

 4 recorded attacks on this boat.